Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 Butyloctyl salicylate is a UV filter and skincare ingredient.
 Can cause fetal bleeding at high doses with a narrow safety margin.
-A salicylate based UV filter and emollient.
-Salicylates can cause fetal bleeding at high doses, and this ingredient has a narrow safety margin during pregnancy.
+A salicylate derivative used to improve sunscreen spreadability.
+Animal studies show it can cause fetal bleeding at high doses with a narrow safety margin.

 alumina